-After the SRIO Gen2 Endpoint are generated, the SRIO Gen2 Endpoint example design can be synthesized by XST or Synplify, depending on the Vendor setting chosen in the CORE Generator software project options, and processed by the Xilinx implementation tools.
+After the SRIO Gen2 Endpoint is generated, the SRIO Gen2 Endpoint example design can be synthesized by XST or Synplify, depending on the Vendor setting chosen in the CORE Generator software project options, and processed by the Xilinx implementation tools.
 The output files generated by the SRIO Gen2 Endpoint include scripts to assist you in running synthesis and implementation.

-In the implementation example that follows, srio_gen2_v1_3 is the component name as generated by default from the SRIO Gen2 Endpoint configuration screen.
+In the implementation example that follows, srio\gen2\v1\5 is the component name as generated by default from the SRIO Gen2 Endpoint configuration screen.
 If a core is generated with a different name, substitute that core name in the following commands.

-• From the CORE Generator software project directory window, type the following to implement the SRIO Gen2 Endpoint example design.
+• From a suitable DOS command window or Linux prompt, type the following to implement the SRIO Gen2 Endpoint example design.